Yassir050/LinkVault/README.md

 6. Choose whether to add it to favorites
 7. Click Save Link

-Search
+🔎 Search

-Use the search bar to search through:
+The search system can search through:

 * Title
 * URL
 * Description
 * Category

-Filter
+📁 Filter

-Use the category buttons to display only links from a specific category.
+Category filters allow users to display links belonging to a specific category.

-Edit
+✏️ Edit

-Click Edit on any link card to modify its information.
+Click Edit on a link card to modify its information.

-Delete
+🗑️ Delete

-Click Delete and confirm the action to remove a link.
+Click Delete and confirm the action to remove a saved link.

-Favorite
+⭐ Favorite

-Click the ⭐ button to mark or unmark a link as a favorite.
+Use the ⭐ button to mark or unmark a link as a favorite.

-Copy
+📋 Copy

-Click Copy to copy the URL to the clipboard.
+Use Copy to copy the link URL to the clipboard.

 ⸻

+💾 Data Storage

+LinkVault is a frontend-only application.

+It does not send saved links to a backend server.

+The application stores data using:

+localStorage

+This allows saved links, favorites, and theme preferences to persist between sessions on the same browser and device.

+⸻

+🎨 Theme System

+LinkVault supports two interface themes:

+* 🌙 Dark Mode
+* ☀️ Light Mode

+The selected theme is saved using LocalStorage and automatically restored when the application is opened again.

+⸻

 📱 Responsive Design

-LinkVault uses a mobile-first layout.
+LinkVault follows a mobile-first responsive design approach.

 The interface adapts to: